Arash-Rezaie/AutoInitializer/README.md

+# This is api is deprecated, please hire BaseModule instead.

 # AutoInitializer
 This module enables you to initialize a field easily.
 Also, it delivers values to new class instance too.